hmrc/digital-engagement-platform-frontend/README.md

 `./run_local.sh`

-Dependencies will also need to be started from source or using service manager.
+Dependencies will also need to be started from source or using Service Manager.

 To access the various types of DAs you can use the following URLs (examples):